Neil Giraldo: Other ventures

 In 2017, Giraldo founded and is the chairman of Steel Bending Spirits LLC.
 Based in Ann Arbor, Michigan, the spirits company released its inaugural offering, Three Chord Bourbon in July 2018.
 In July 2019, Steel Bending Spirits expanded its Three Chord Bourbon product line, introducing two new variations, Twelve Bar Reserve and Amplify Rye.

 Personal life

 Neil Giraldo married singer Pat Benatar in 1982.
 They have two daughters, Haley Giraldo and Hana Giraldo (who have both appeared on the E! reality television series Filthy Rich: Cattle Drive and Relatively Famous: Ranch Rules in late 2005 and early 2022).

+While Benatar and Giraldo are both Roman Catholic, the two did not marry within the Church due to the former's divorce.
+The two were married in Hana, Hawaii, by Rev. Henry Kahula of the nondenominational Wainanalua Church on February 20, 1982, just days before the 24th Grammy Awards.

 Charitable work

 Giraldo has been a long time advocate for the support of children and their well-being.
 Since 1996 Giraldo has been hosting and performing at fundraising events and lending assistance to the non-profit organization, The Children's Lifesaving Foundation.
 The Children's Lifesaving Organization supports the lives of homeless and high-risk youth in Los Angeles by providing social, academic and domestic support.

 In 2016 Giraldo became involved with the Oakland School for the Arts, a charter school located in Oakland California.
 In April 2016, the school unveiled the Neil Giraldo Recording Studio as a welcome gift to the music department.